mauritsvanrees/rediscounter/README.rst

 Redis Counter
 =============

 At the moment this is a toy project, a proof of concept.
+In places it is quite simplistic, not robust, no tests.
+So use it at your own risk.

 The main idea is that we use Redis_ to keep a few counters of visits to web pages.